 Food – Dark chocolate, figs and prunes with a selection of soft and hard cheeses will do the job

-If you are into your wine and looking to discover new regions and producers then Savage Vines might be for you.
+If you are into your wine, your wine films and are looking to discover new regions and producers then Savage Vines might be for you.
 We send you 2 or 3 sommelier selected wines a month to your home or office, made by young independent producers from all over the world.
 The idea is we introduce you to new wines so that you can start to get an appreciation for the different regions and styles.
-Prices starting from £29.95 a month including delivery.
+Prices starting from £34.95 a month including delivery.
 Along with that we have Spotify playlists, great prices on winery accommodation for our members and exclusive Bring Your Own Bottle (BYOB) deals with restaurants.
 Join the subscription or our mailing list to keep up to date on all things Wine, Food, Music and Fun:

 Follow us on social @savagevinesuk